Updated: Jul 6, 2022

 About 2” from the end, I stop and clip off the excess piping strip.
 I lay it along the next edge and tuck and pin the corner to hold it secure while stitching it down.
 I work my way around each corner and each edge until back at the first corner, and then I close it all up.

-Have you had success with a not so bland binding?
+Have you had success with a not-so-bland binding?
 Tell me everything!
+Happy Sunday everyone!